amw-zero/concerning_quality/_posts/2021-12-26-quality-and-paradigm.md

 # Destructive Array Updates

-Let's use destructive array updates as a backdrop for analyzing the differences between the FP and imperative styles.
+Destructive array updates are a great backdrop for analyzing the differences between the FP and imperative styles.
 We'll use C for the imperative example:

 {% highlight c %}
 int main() {